microsoft/promptflow/examples/flex-flows/chat-minimal/README.md

 # Minimal chat
-A chat flow defined using function.
+A chat flow defined using function with minimal code.
 It demonstrates the minimal code to have a chat flow.

 ## Prerequisites